nmshd/connector-school-module/README_dev.md

     cd custom-connector-modules
     ```

-3. Copy the example.env file to .env and fill in the environment variables.
+3. Copy the `.env.example` file to `.env` and fill in the environment variables.

 4. Prepare the environment: